 While social protocols support, at least to some extend, the integration of some social elements (such as roles) to models of interactions among humans, the adaptation capabilities of humans are not taken into account into social protocols.
 There is however the need to provide adaptation mechanisms to social protocols.
-Indeed, interactions among humans are often a context-aware activity.
-In this paper, context-awareness refers to the capabilities of applications to provide relevant services to their users by sensing and exploring the users' context (Dey et al. 2001; Dockhorn Costa et al. 2005).
-Context is defined as a "collection of interrelated conditions in which something exists or occurs" (Dockhorn Costa et al. 2005).
-The users' context often consists of a collection of conditions, such as, e.g., the users' location, environmental aspects (temperature, light intensity, etc.) and activities (Chen et al. 2003).
+Indeed, interactions among humans is often a context-aware activity.

+In this paper, context-awareness refers to the capabilities of applications to provide relevant services to their users by sensing and exploring the users' context [Dey 2001, Dockhorn 2005].
+Context is defined as a "collection of interrelated conditions in which something exists or occurs" [Dockhorn 2005].
+The users' context often consists of a collection of conditions, such as, e.g., the users' location, environmental aspects (temperature, light intensity, etc.) and activities [Chen 2003].
 The users' context may change dynamically, and, therefore, a basic requirement for a context-aware system is its ability to sense context and to react to context changes.

 Adaptive mechanisms are therefore required as complements to the formerly proposed model for human collaboration processes.
 The mechanism proposed in this paper is based the idea that social protocols may be negotiated.
-Two aspects of social protocols may be negotiated independently: first, the desirability function may be negotiated; second, states/behavioral units sets may be negotiated.
+Two aspects of social protocols may be negotiated independently: first, the desirability function may be negotiated, second, states/behavioral units sets may be negotiated.